Hreichgelt/Hreichgelt/README.md

 ### Hi there 👋 It's me, Hans Reichgelt!
 A little about myself,

-I graduate next week from the UNC-Charlotte Bootcamp with a Certificate in Full-stack web development.
-It has been a whirlwind, but I made it!
+I just graduated from the UNC-Charlotte Bootcamp with a Certificate in Full-stack web development.
+It was a crazy experience, but I'm so thankful I did it!

 - 🔭 I’m currently working on refactoring a REST API to a GraphQL API.